Ineshtandy/MernBook/README.md

 / find the filet to be updated using findByIdAndUpdate(id,request.body) -> updates to new body / store the returned value from findBy.. fucntion in a variable and check it's validity / for valid send status 200 for invalid send status 404 in response

+STEP 9 : BOOK DELETION (using delete express method)

+/ only id of the record is required
+/ findByIdAndDelete() function